SA-17 Satisfactory Progress for Financial Aid

 Scope:

-Applies to all financial aid applicants and recipients at Green River College.
+Applies to all financial aid applicants and recipients at Green River College, regardless of enrollment level or program of study.

 Definitions: